jliszka/jliszka.github.com/_posts/2013-11-07-effective-peer-reviews.md

 ### Conclusion

-If I had to speculate about why this works, my guess is it's because humans are just wired to speak to other humans, especially about other humans.
-It's practically the reason language was invented.
-On the other hand, writing is a fundamentally unnatural act.
+Gossip is practically the reason language was invented.
+Humans are just wired to speak to other humans, especially about other humans.
+The urge to gossip is extremely powerful and can often be damaging — not only to the subject, but to the listener and the speaker as well.
+But you can turn all this on its head by harnessing the power of gossip for good!

+Writing, on the other hand, is a fundamentally unnatural act.
 So much of writing is putting yourself in your reader's shoes and handling possible objections or misinterpretations — you're not going to be there when they read it, so you have to cover your bases.
 This is a taxing, laborious process.
 Having someone there to give you immediate feedback short circuits much of it.
-The manager will do this instinctively by giving subtle non- verbal cues to the reviewer that lets them know whether what they're saying makes sense.
+The manager will do this instinctively by giving subtle non-verbal cues to the reviewer that lets them know whether what they're saying makes sense.
 This frees up the reviewer to literally "speak their mind" without the burden of having to figure out how precisely to word it.

 I've been conducting annual reviews this way for almost a year, with overwhelmingly positive results.
 Reviewers uniformly and enthusiastically prefer it.
 And one reviewee told me that it was the most helpful, constructive review he had ever received in his career.

 Anyway, try it out, and let me know what you think!

+**Update 22 Nov 2013:** Made some edits for clarity.

 <span style="font-size: 9pt">
   Thanks to